 - Pinch of salt

 On a clean service with your hands make a well 7 to 8 inch high in the center of the flour.
 Crack the eggs in the well.
 With a fork lightly beat the eggs, gradually piling the flour in the eggs.
-Use your hands to pull the remainder of flour all together, while kneading gently until dough feels cohesive.
+Use your hands to pull the remainder of flour altogether, while kneading gently until the dough feels cohesive.
 Cover the dough for 20 minutes.

 Cut the dough into 6 pieces.
 Take one piece and flatten out with a towel.
-Dust it slightly with flour.
+Dust it lightly with flour.